 The epicurean conception which is popular with modern irreligious people, and progressive Christians is that life is to be lived for experiences and consumption – obtaining as much happiness as a person can gorge upon.
 They don’t like talking about death in general, or spending too much time contemplating those who have passed.
 Life is for the living, to the epicurean.

 A consequence of that philosophy is that the younger a person dies, the greater the tragedy.
 It’s a good litmus test as to whether or not a person has been indoctrinated unwittingly with the epicurean conception of life and death.

 In the stoic conception, the greatest tragedy is to die between the ages of 14 and 60.
 In Latin, the phrase is Quem di diligunt, adolescens moritur, or “Whom the gods love dies young.”

 A person who has suffered and struggled much, only to have life end with his major opportunities and struggles unvindicated is the greatest tragedy to a person who believes that life must be meaningfully lived for triumph over conflict and adversity.
 A person who has been spared the outrages of adult life, lived meaningfully to bring joy and hope to others, and for the faithful, they join the heavens in a better place.

 Whether stoic or epicurean, no such beautiful conceptions of life and death existed in Stalin’s ideology.
 Dialectical materialism was the communist religion.
 And it certainly showed, in the way they treated people like objects of utility.
-This documentary speaks of a critical event in history, that all should take as a warning of what misery can come from those who promise to use absolute power for “the greater good.”
+This documentary speaks of a horrific event in history, that we should reflect upon as a warning of what misery can come from those who promise to use absolute power for “the greater good.”